 the course will involve the participation in research-related pedagogy during the

-semester in which the student is enrolled in a Psychology course.
+semester in which the student is enrolled in a Psychology or Psychological Sciences

 DATES: The Study Board will be effective for inclusive dates in each semester.
 No research credit can be earned before the start date of the semester and no credit will be given after the end date of the semester.
 This policy is intended to allow the Study Board Administrator and associated personnel sufficient time to manage the Study Board logistics at beginning and end of semesters.
 Participants must not participate before or after the designated dates, and Researchers must not arrange data collection sessions at any time outside of the designated dates.
 The inclusive dates for the Study Board will be included in the syllabus of each section of the course and will be posted on the registration material and other Study Board documents.
 Generally, participation will begin on the second Tuesday of each regular semester and will end on the Friday before finals week.
 For the summer sessions, participation will begin on the first Tuesday of the term and will end on the last Thursday of the term.